Menu

 • PE Lessons: Tuesdays and Wednesdays

-• Reading records will be checked every Monday morning.
+• Reading Records - Checked every Monday morning.

-If you would like to support with the development of your child's comprehension, please ask them questions about what they have read, and discuss their answers with them - how did they reach that answer; what led them to their conclusion?
+If you would like to support with the development of your child's comprehension, please ask them questions about what they have read and discuss their answers with them - what did they learn/find out; how did they reach an answer; what led them to their conclusion?

-Each week will have a different focus; for example, adding the -s suffix to root words ending with a y.
-We are also encouraging the children to use the 'look, say, cover, write, check' method to help with the learning of their given words.
+Each week will have a different spelling focus; for example, adding the -s suffix to root/base words ending with a y or the /ow/ sound spelt 'ou'.

 At the end of Year 4, the children will complete the statutory assessment of their tables knowledge.
 By the end of Year 3, children are expected to be fluent with the following tables: 1, 2, 3, 4, 5, 8, 10.